Industry Liaison

 A5

 Students are employed as Research Assistants (RA) and they may at times assist in the research.
 Also, we employ researchers and persons that provide technical assistance and they may at times engage in the research.
-Tokyo Tech uses research expenses that are paid to employ all of these persons.
+Science Tokyo uses research expenses that are paid to employ all of these persons.

 Q6